To use Wijmo in production, follow these simple steps

-Choose from two varieties of commercial license
+Choose from two varieties of Wijmo licenses

-Commercial OEM License
+Commercial OEM/SaaS License

 - If you want to simply ship our software with new language bindings or slightly customized UI widgets, we offer terms that are similar to traditional reseller agreements.